Peng-Protocol/Dexhune-P/Specifications/OracleFoundry.md

 # OMF Contracts System Specification

 This document specifies the decentralized exchange (DEX) system comprising `OMFAgent.sol`, `OMFLiquidityTemplate.sol`, `OMFListingTemplate.sol`, `OMFListingLogic.sol`, `OMFLiquidityLogic.sol`, and `OMFRouter.sol` (incorporating `MainPartial.sol`, `OrderPartial.sol`, and `SettlementPartial.sol` as a single contract via imports).
-Built for Solidity 0.8.2 with BSD-3-Clause license, the contracts manage token listings - liquidity pools - order books - and settlements, price is acquired from an oracle address and function supplied in each listing, all assets are listed as ASSET/USD.
+Built for Solidity 0.8.2 with BSD-3-Clause license, the contracts manage token listings, liquidity pools, order books, and settlements.
+Price is acquired from an oracle address and function supplied in each listing, with all assets listed as ASSET/USD.
 The system ensures security, gas efficiency, and decimal normalization (18 decimals). `TokenRegistry.sol` is referenced for balance tracking but is not part of the OMF system.
-This specification details data structures, operations, and design considerations, incorporating the provided contracts.
+This specification details data structures, operations, and design considerations, incorporating the provided contracts with updates for graceful degradation in settlement functions.

 ## OMFAgent.sol